 Anaerobic digesters have been around for hundreds of years and come in all shapes and sizes.
-Most are designed to process organic materials, extracting energy in the form of biogas, and producing by-products that can be land applied to improve soil health.
+Most are designed to process organic materials, extract energy in the form of biogas, and produce by-products that can be land applied to improve soil health.
 Anaerobic digestion can reduce harmful pathogens in waste, making it safer to use as a beneficial soil amendment.

 Anaerobic digester regulations

-- For solid waste permit information and forms, visit our Solid waste permits web page.
+- For solid waste permit information and forms, see our Solid waste permits web page.

 Under certain conditions Washington law exempts dairy manure anaerobic digesters from solid waste permitting.
 Permit exemption conditions are detailed in WAC 173-350-250.